opendatadiscovery/odd-collectors/README.md

 max_instances: Optional[int] = 1  # maximum number of concurrently running instances allowed
 verify_ssl: bool = True # For cases when self-signed certificates are used
 ```

-## Collector configuration using Secrets Backend
-There is an option to store collector configuration settings via Secrets Backend (only AWS SSM Parameter Store is supported for now).
-Using this approach you need to create your secrets in the chosen Secret Backend provider according to the naming and backend configuration
-specified in `secrets_backend` section of `collector_config.yaml`.
-More detailed information with comments about `secrets_backend` you can find
-right now is placed in  `odd-collector/collector_config.yaml` snippet.

 ## Example of collector config:
 ```yaml